WorldSellerGame/world-seller/MODDING.md

 * `enemies` - the enemies the threat will spawn - see threats for how to declare this, and see Enemies for the valid enemies

 ##### Adding a New Dungeon

-1. Add the dungeon under any file in the `content/dungeons` folder (file names are used here are purely organizational, _but_ consider naming them in order with a brief description, e.g. `1-goblin` for "level 1" and "there are goblins here").

 Dungeons require: